 21.)
 Paraneoplastic rhinophyma and the Leser-Trelat sign.

 22.)
-Transformation of lymphocytoma cutis into a malignant lymphoma in
+Transformation of lymphocytoma cutis into a malignant lymphoma in association with the sign of Leser-Trelat.

 23.)
 Leser-Trelat sign associated with Sezary syndrome.

 24.)
-The sign of Leser-Trelat associated with primary lymphoma of the
+The sign of Leser-Trelat associated with primary lymphoma of the brain.

 25.)
 Acanthosis nigricans and the sign of Leser-Trelat associated with